• Skip to main content

 Instructions

-3. In a large bowl, sift the cocoa, flour, baking powder, baking soda, and salt.
-Set aside.
+2. In one bowl, whisk together flour, baking powder, baking soda, and salt.

 Notes